BlinkTagInc/gtfs-to-html/README.md

 {Boolean} Whether or not to show a map of the route on the timetable.
 Defaults to `false`.

+If you'd rather just get all stops and route info as geoJSON, see [gtfs-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson).

 ```
     "showMap": false
 ```